Fish Worth $253.145 Mln, Meat 185.087 Mln Exported In Seven Months - UrduPoint

 Fish Worth $253.145 Mln, Meat 185.087 Mln Exported In Seven Months

-Exports of fish and fish preparations from the country during first seven months of current financial year grew by 16.52% as compared the exports of the corresponding period of last yea
+Exports of fish and fish preparations from the country during first seven months of current financial year grew by 16.52% as compared the exports of the corresponding period of last year

 During the period from July-January, 2019-20 about 107,053 metric tons of fish and fish products valuing $253.145 million exported as against 94,919 metric tons worth of $217.255 million of same period of last year.